Employment Settlement Agreements

 Settlement Agreement FAQ's

-A Settlement Agreement is a legally binding contract made between an employee and employer, either during or after employment, which formally agrees the leaving terms between the parties and prohibits the employee from bringing legal action against the employer in respect of the employment and/or its termination, usually in exchange for a termination payment.
+Employment Settlement Agreements are legally binding contracts made between an employee and employer, either during or after employment.
+These agreements formally confirm the leaving terms between the parties and prohibit the employee from bringing legal action against the employer in respect of the employment and/or its termination.
+Usually in exchange for a termination payment.

 What are the benefits of a Settlement Agreement?